mozey/watcher/README.md

 CLI wrapper for [fsnotify](https://github.com/fsnotify/fsnotify)

-Functional, but not maintained...

-Rather use one of the following
+You probably want to use one of the following tools instead
 - [air](https://github.com/air-verse/air)
 - [wgo](https://github.com/bokwoon95/wgo)

+The WatcherParams include a `Change` callback that's useful when using [Mage](https://magefile.org/) instead of a Makefile

 ## Quick start